Basic Trope: Character (usually female) has no nudity taboo.

 It's revealed that Alice's quirk is her attempt at bending The Masquerade, and the hero revealing that he can see her lets her know he has some natural immunity to the Weirdness Censor in the town.

-Alice is frequently nude when in an inappropriate setting, but hates it — She suffers from Vestiphobia, allergies to common cloth types, a vow of poverty/nudity, superpowers that are not conductive to modesty, a magical curse, Mind Control from a pervert, etc etc.
+Alice is frequently nude when in an inappropriate setting, but hates it — she suffers from vestiphobia, allergies to common cloth types, a vow of poverty/nudity, superpowers that are not conductive to modesty, a magical curse, Mind Control from a pervert, et cetera, et cetera.

 Alice has terrible feet and catches colds frequently.
 Also, her breasts used to be somewhat higher a few years ago.